Tax guide

 Most taxpayers think of a filing deadline as a penalty-avoidance date.
 Pay the late fee, pay the interest, and the return still counts.
 That view is not always correct.
 Under the Income-tax Act, 2025 — which restructures and consolidates the income-tax law applicable from Tax Year 2025-26 onwards — Section 122 carries due-date-linked conditions that can affect whether certain deductions are available at all.
 Missing the return due date is not just a financial cost; for some claims, it is a substantive loss of the deduction.

-This guide is written for Indian taxpayers, founders, finance teams, and return filers adjusting to the Income-tax Act, 2025 and Finance Act 2025 changes.
-It is an educational readiness note, not a promise of any specific tax outcome.
+For due date deductions Section 122 Income-tax Act 2025, this guide is written for Indian taxpayers, founders, finance teams, and return filers adjusting to the Income-tax Act, 2025 and Finance Act 2025 changes.

 Filing due dates are compliance controls, not merely administrative deadlines.
 They affect deduction claims, loss carry-forward eligibility, audit readiness, and the defensibility of the return.